Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 ## Features remaining

-* move struct
 * return struct without pointer?
+    * essentially leave it on the stack afterwards

+## Bugs
+### Compiler
 * do a walkthrough of legit everything and do refactors
 * don't label else if there isn't any :)

-## Bugs
-### Compiler

-* #extern ""

 ### Parser
 * allow Foo * foo and a * b